relatedcode/ProgressHUD/README.md

 ## WHAT'S NEW

-For detailed changes, please refer to the [Changelog](CHANGELOG.md).
+For detailed changes, please refer to the [Change log](CHANGELOG.md).

 ## OVERVIEW